sergiofontes/lean-bem/README.md

 # CSS concepts
 ## General recommendations
+- Follow @mdo's [Code Guide](http://codeguide.co/#css-syntax) to make code formatting consistent.
+- Prefer classes to target an HTML element, excepting the *base styles*.
+- Global mixins and settings from *base styles* must cascade through all blocks.
 - Avoid too much use of compound words.
 Instead of `super-long-block-name`, use `block-name`.
-- Excepting the *base styles,* prefer classes to target an HTML element.
-- A special group of styles must cascade through all blocks.
-They're known as *base styles*.
-- Follow @mdo's [Code Guide](http://codeguide.co/#css-syntax) to make code formatting consistent.
-- Composition of classes instead of inheritance.
+- Prefer composition of classes instead of inheritance.
 This keeps the code uncoupled and flexible.

 ## Blocks inside blocks
 It's totally fine (and expected) to have nested blocks.
 Since they're functionally independent, they could be freely moved around to compose UI patterns.
 To accomplish this, styles that are responsible for the external geometry and positioning are set via the parent block.

 *Example:*